Finnish haulage sector

 Applying for a licence

-Community licences, Domestic operating licences and Tractor Unit vehicle licences are issued by the Centres for Economic Development, Transport and the Environment (ELY Centres).
+Community licences, Domestic operating licences and Tractor Unit vehicle licences are issued by the Finnish Transport and Communications Agency.

-A written application must be submitted to the local ELY Centre administering the district in which the applicant is domiciled.
-Licences are issued for a five-year period and must be renewed before the expiration date.
+Licences are issued for a ten-year period and must be renewed before the expiration date.

 An application for an operating licence must include a certified copy of a certificate showing that the applicant satisfies the vocational competence requirements (when applying for the first licence) and an original certificate proving adequate financial resources issued no earlier than three months before the application is lodged.